Axion signatures from supernova explosions through the nucleon electric-dipole portal: Introduction

 As we shall see in detail in the discussion below, a strong indirect constraint on the axion interaction with the nucleon-EDM can be derived from the analysis of the SN 1987A observed neutrino signal.
 This possibility was originally presented in Ref.~\cite{Graham:2013gfa}, which provided a back-of-the-envelope (but, as it turns out, rather accurate) estimate of the axion emission rate from a SN through the $N+\gamma \to N+a$ process.
 In absence of a direct axion-nucleon coupling, this rate is proportional to $g_d^2$.
 It is well known that an overly efficient axion rate would reduce the duration of the observed SN 1987A neutrino signal~\cite{Kamiokande-II:1987idp,Bionta:1987qt}, thus allowing to constraint the efficiency of the above process and, consequently, to set a bound on $g_d$.

 Given the relevance of the SN bound to constrain the nucleon-EDM portal, we devote our paper to investigate the bounds and signatures of such interactions from SN observations.
 The plan of our work is as follows.
-In Section~\ref{sec:Supemiss} we present the calculation of the axion emissivity in a SN via the nucleon-EDM portal.
-In Section~\ref{sec:SNbound}, we characterize the bound from SN 1987A.
-In Section~\ref{sec:axionHK}, we calculate the axion signal from a Galactic SN in a large underground neutrino detector, like Hyper-Kamiokande~\cite{Abe:2011ts}.
-For completeness, in Section~\ref{sec:cosmo} we present an estimate of the cosmological bound on axion thermalization through the $N+\gamma \to N+a$ process.
-Finally, in Section~\ref{sec:concl}, we discuss the complementary of our findings with other observables related to the nucleon-EDM portal and we conclude.
+In Sec.~\ref{sec:Supemiss} we present the calculation of the axion emissivity in a SN via the nucleon-EDM portal.
+In Sec.~\ref{sec:SNbound}, we characterize the bound from SN 1987A.
+In Sec.~\ref{sec:axionHK}, we calculate the axion signal from a Galactic SN in a large underground neutrino detector, like Hyper-Kamiokande~\cite{Abe:2011ts}.
+For completeness, in Sec.~\ref{sec:cosmo} we present an estimate of the cosmological bound on axion thermalization through the $N+\gamma \to N+a$ process.
+Finally, in Sec.~\ref{sec:concl}, we discuss the complementary of our findings with other observables related to the nucleon-EDM portal and we conclude.
 There follow three Appendices.
 In Appendix~\ref{sec:stealthaxions}, we discuss model-building aspects of QCD axions with suppressed couplings to photons and matter fields.
 In Appendix~\ref{sec:appem}, we provide further details on the calculation of the SN axion emissivity while in Appendix~\ref{sec:appapprox} we discuss the non-degenerate nucleon limit.